 What we do at NSBE is important because if we are successful in our executing our vision, the outcome will be a stronger professional and educational network, increased academic performance and an overall improved university experience for the black engineering community at UW.”

-.caISES (the Canadian branch of AISES – American Indian Science and Engineering Society) is an organization focused on supporting and creating a community for Indigenous, Metis, and Inuit students in STEM.
-By creating a .caISES chapter at UW, we invite any of you to join to meet other indigenous students at our school and help grow yourself professionally as well as academically.
-We are currently welcoming (at the very least 2) students to join in order to start the chapter, so please consider if you would like to get involved!
+AISES in Canada (the Canadian branch of AISES – American Indian Science and Engineering Society) is an organization focused on supporting and creating a community for Indigenous, Métis, and Inuit students in STEM.
+The AISES chapter at UWaterloo invites any students in STEM or STEM-adjacent fields to join and meet other Indigenous students at our school and beyond, and help grow themselves professionally as well as academically.

 Glow is the oldest continuously running queer student organization in Canada.
 Run entirely by dedicated student volunteers, it offers a wide variety of discussion groups, social events, advocacy opportunities, awareness campaigns, resources, and information.

-For more resources and information, or to provide anonymous feedback and incident reports:
+For more resources and information such as where to find gender neutral washrooms, or to provide anonymous feedback and incident reports: